Ceres, Celestial Legend: Anime

-Directed by Hajime Kamegaki and produced by Studio Pierrot, the Ceres, Celestial Legend anime adaptation premiered in Japan on WOWOW on April 20, 2000.
-It ran for 24 episodes until its conclusion on September 28, 2000.
+Directed by Hajime Kamegaki and produced by Studio Pierrot, the anime television series adaptation aired in Japan on WOWOW, from April 20 to September 28, 2000.
 It was released to VHS and DVD by Bandai Visual in twelve volumes, with each volume containing two episodes.

 Ceres, Celestial Legend was licensed for Region 1 release by Viz Media, which also owns the North American license for the source manga.
 Viz released the series to VHS and DVD in eight three-episode volumes, with the first volume released on July 24, 2001.
 The VHS editions were dubbed in English, while the DVD volumes offered a choice between the dubbed English audio track and the original Japanese audio, with optional English subtitles.
 The DVD version also offers extra features, including art galleries, character profiles, and interviews with Yu Watase.
 In 2003, Viz re-released the series in two-volume collector's edition sets that contained twelve episodes on each disc, and all of the on-disc extras from earlier releases.

 The English dubbed version of the series was broadcast in Southeast Asia by AXN-Asia.
-In 2014, Discotek Media announced their license for the series, and re-released the series in 2015.
+In 2014, Discotek Media announced their license for the series.
+Discotek re-released the series on June 6, 2015.
+Crunchyroll added the series in both English and Japanese.